eskatos/playqi/README.md

-# Play!
+# PlayQi - a Play!
 2 Qi4j Plugin

 This plugin ties a Qi4j Application to a Play!
-2 Application providing tight integration.
+2 Application providing a tight integration between the two.

 ## What is Play!?